lpsinger/userguide/capabilities.rst

 Summary Statistics
 ~~~~~~~~~~~~~~~~~~

-The table below summarizes the predicted detection rate and sky localization
+The table below summarizes the estimated public alert rate and sky localization
 accuracy in O4 and O5.
 All values are given as a 5% to 95% confidence
 intervals.